HasnainAli47/Ruby-On-Rails-Training/README.md

 # Ruby-On-Rails-Training
-Certainly!
-Below is a structured outline for a GitHub repository dedicated to training Ruby on Rails (RoR).
+Below is a structured outline for training Ruby on Rails (RoR).
 This outline is divided into two main sections: Ruby and Rails.
 Each section contains key topics organized under headings and subheadings.

 ```markdown
 # Ruby on Rails Training Repository